Anokhi-hirsch/RFM-customer-segmentation-analysis/README.md

 This dataset contains sales and customer data of one of Australia's largest retailers of bicycles named 99 Bikes.
 They sell everything bicycle-related, from accessories to clothing to helmets to even e-bikes.
 The datasets used include:
 <code>[Raw_data_99bikes.xlsx:](https://github.com/Anokhi-hirsch/RFM-customer-segmentation-analysis/blob/main/raw_data_99bikes.xlsx)</code> This Excel file dataset included the following sheets of data:
-o	Transactions_data.xlsx: Transactions data of the customers across all the different states in Australia.
+- Transactions_data.xlsx: Transactions data of the customers across all the different states in Australia.
-o	NewCustomerList.xlsx: The list of the new customers who visited the automobile bike company recently.
+- NewCustomerList.xlsx: The list of the new customers who visited the automobile bike company recently.
-o	CustomerDemographic.xlsx: Includes the entire details of the Customer Demographics.
+- CustomerDemographic.xlsx: Includes the entire details of the Customer Demographics.
-o	CustomerAddress.xlsx: Address of the Customers.
+- CustomerAddress.xlsx: Address of the Customers.
+## Analysis Approach
+### 1. Data Cleaning and Preprocessing
+Key Data Quality Issues Addressed:
+- CustomerDemographics.xlsx:
+Dropped unnecessary columns, addressed missing data in five columns by either dropping records or imputing appropriate values, standardized inconsistent data in the gender column, created 'Age' and 'Age Group' columns from the Date of Birth, an outlier was identified and removed.

+- NewCustomerList.xlsx:
+Removed five unnecessary columns, managed missing data across four columns using deletion or imputation as appropriate, created 'Age' and 'Age Group' columns from the Date of Birth.

+- Transaction_data.xlsx:
+Converted the 'product_first_sold_date' column from int64 to datetime format, managed missing data in seven columns using deletion or imputation as necessary, added a 'Profit' column, calculated as the difference between list price and standard price.

+- CustomerAddress.xlsx:
+Standardized inconsistent data in the states column, identified and addressed customer IDs from the Customer Demographics table that were missing in the Address table.